opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/federating_data.rst

     .. image:: images/federation__introduction--fr.png
         :alt: Schema fédération simple

-Federation allows to redistribute, in full or in part, an open dataset from your domain (OpenDataSoft instance) or from another domain.
+Federation allows to redistribute, in full or in part, an open dataset from your domain (Opendatasoft instance) or from another domain.
 It is a way to collect external sources of data on its own domain.

 Source
 ------